Concentration Inequalities for Sums of Markov Dependent Random Matrices: Introduction

 \subsection{Related work}

-In terms of results, the literature on concentration inequalities for sums of Markov-dependent random matrices is fairly small.
-The works most directly related in this sense are \cite{garg2018} and \cite{qiu2020}.
-The former develops the multi-matrix Golden-Thompson inequality and develops a corresponding Hoeffding's inequality for when the stationary distribution is uniform and the chain is stationary.
-The latter extends this to arbitrary stationary distributions and initial distributions; both are valid only for finite state spaces and time-independent function.
-Our work generalizes these results to general state spaces and time-dependent functions using significantly different techniques, which allows us to also improve the constants in the bounds.
-Furthermore, our Hoeffding-type result is in terms of both the largest and smallest eigenvalues, matching the scalar case.
-In addition, we give a Bernstein's inequality, which is new in this setting.
+In terms of results, the literature on concentration inequalities for sums of Markov-dependent random matrices is fairly small, in contrast to the scalar setting.
+Recent progress in this area builds on the work of \cite{sutter2017multivariate, garg2018}, which develop a powerful Golden-Thompson inequality \cite{golden1965lower, thompson1965inequality} that allows for a spectral analysis of a useful moment generating function; the latter provides a corresponding Hoeffding's inequality for when the stationary distribution is uniform and the chain is stationary.
+The work of \cite{qiu2020} extends this to arbitrary stationary distributions and initial distributions; these works are valid only for finite state spaces and reversible chains.
+Our work generalizes these results to general state spaces and nonreversible chains using significantly different techniques, which allows us to also improve the constants in the bounds.
+Furthermore, our Hoeffding-type result is in terms of both the largest and smallest eigenvalues, matching the type given in the scalar setting; and we give a Bernstein's inequality, which is new in the literature.

-In terms of techniques, most related to ours are the works of \cite{fan2021, jiang2018}, which give Hoeffding's and Bernstein's inequalities for sums of Markov-dependent \textit{scalar} random variables.
-We improve their results to the matrix setting, and our proof of the result on the limit of the moment generating function uses methods from Banach space theory and dynamical systems, as their result is not sufficient for our case.
+In terms of techniques, most related to ours are the works of {\cite{leon2004, MIASOJEDOW2014, fan2021, jiang2018, lezaud1998, paulin2015, healy2008}}, which give Hoeffding's and Bernstein's inequalities for sums of Markov-dependent \textit{scalar} random variables.
+Broadly speaking, the idea is to bound the largest norm of a perturbed operator.
+We prove the corresponding spectral properties of a Markov operator that is the tensored form of the operator appearing in these works in Section \ref{sec:operator}; in particular, we generalize to continuous state spaces using related functional analytic ideas.
+However, previous techniques are not sufficient for us to prove our main results; our proof of the result on the limit of the moment generating function (Lemma \ref{lem:limit}) takes a detour through dynamical systems theory and Banach space theory.

+In contrast to the Markov-dependent setting, the sums of independent random matrices have been studied in depth, and is the model for which we give our bounds.
+In particular, our results mirror the type given in \cite{ahlswede2002, Christofides2008, gross2011} in terms of variance proxy, and the analysis proceeds from the same starting point: bounding a matrix moment generating function; in contrast, later works of \cite{oliveira2010, tropp2011} sharpen the variance proxy.
+Our analysis of the moment generating function arising from the matrix-valued Golden-Thompson inequality result in bounds resembling more of the former; we believe our analysis is likely sharp given the form of the moment generating function, so an improvement in terms of the variance proxy would likely require a different approach and is an interesting open problem.